Noli Eala: Post PBA commissioner activities

 He also currently serves as the Vice President for Corporate Affairs of JoyRide motorcycle firm.

 PSC chairmanship

 On August 30, 2022, President Bongbong Marcos appointed Eala to be the 11th chairperson of the Philippine Sports Commission (PSC).

-On December 28, 2022, President Marcos appointed former Alaska Aces board governor and team manager Richard Bachmann to replace Eala as chairperson of the PSC.
+On December 28, 2022, President Marcos appointed former Alaska Aces board governor and team manager Dickie Bachmann to replace Eala as chairperson of the PSC.
 No reason has been given for the decision.

 Criticisms

 Eala has been criticized by numerous fans for some of the decisions he made during his three-year run as commissioner.
 Eala was questioned in 2003 and 2004 for inviting ragtag foreign teams in a PBA sanctioned event.
 Eala was also questioned for the Fil-sham controversy while some also questioned his role in the POC-BAP crisis.
 During his days as a commentator, some questioned his way of calling the games on television.

 However, some praised Eala for his role in the national teams initiative, the new league format, as well as the two reunion games held in 2003 and 2005.
 His decision to have the league hold its annual All-Star Games outside Metro Manila, pitting the North and South All-Stars, was well received.

 Eala was also in hot water after the Eugene Tejada incident, when the latter suffered a life-threatening incident against Red Bull on May 14, 2006.
 In a column for the Philippine Daily Inquirer, Beth Celis wrote a piece in which claims that Eala was not in the venue and was "probably tired".
 After the piece was written, Eala reportedly complained to Celis for her somewhat poor judgment on the commissioner and also aired his side about his absence with Celis and in a separate article written by Quinito Henson.
 This was confirmed by Celis a later column, which accused Eala of having a "bad side".
 Eala also did not sanction Red Bull's Mick Pennisi and Enrico Villanueva after Pennisi landed on Tejada, both were accused of planning to injure Tejada, since "there was no malice on the incident."

 Eala was also questioned for his proposed "3-point dunk" for the 2006-07 season.
 This proposal drew criticism from most PBA coaches and basketball purists, who believe that the league should focus on rules applicable to the international game.

 The rule was in fact used during the season in the April 2007 PBA All-Star Game in Baguio City.